-Observation: These procedures were applied in the previous year and no exceptions were noted.
-These procedures will be applied in the next fiscal year.
+Observation: These procedures had no exceptions in the prior years.
+These procedures will be rotated to the next fiscal year.

 - 10. For each location selected under #8 above, obtain the entity's non-payroll disbursement transaction population (excluding cards and travel reimbursements) and obtain management's representation that the population is complete.
 Randomly select 5 disbursements for each location, obtain supporting documentation for each transaction and: - a) Observe that the disbursement matched the related original invoice/billing statement. - b) Observe that the disbursement documentation included evidence (e.g., initial/date, electronic logging) of segregation of duties tested under #9, as applicable.